IlluminatePossibilities/TheGlobalVariables/README.md

 Two CI/CD pipelines are proposed to facilitate updates to the infrastructure and applications on the platform:

-- AWS Cloudformation will be used to deploy a Route53 zone and subsequent record changes, SageMaker instance and observability tools
+- AWS Cloudformation will be used to deploy a Route53 zone and subsequent record changes, SageMaker instance, IAM roles and policies, and observability tools.
+Cloudformation will also bootstrap Amplify.
-- AWS Amplify will be used to deploy all the services necessary for the application to run (e.g. Lambda, Cloudfront, Appsync, DynamoDB)
+- AWS Amplify will be used to deploy all the services necessary for the application to run (e.g. Lambda, Cloudfront, Appsync, DynamoDB).
+It was also handle deployment to services that it depends on, including data models and required accesses.

 Updates will be triggered on commit, and the tools will be triggered via webhook.